 Then, you can start that Presentation and then click on any other Presentation (that is set to send to the Presentation Layer) and that will send to your other Audience Screens while not affecting the Announcements Layer.

 In addition to simple default setups (Channel 1 is Left, Channel 2 is Right, etc.), ProPresenter is capable of fully customizing your audio setup.
-Clicking on Channel Routing in either the Preferences or the Cue Inspector will bring up a window that allows this custom routing.

 You can access the general Audio Routing section in the Audio tab of ProPresenter Preferences.